oldstuffs/configs/README.md

 }
 ```
 ### onLoad()
 The method runs after the file and the managed load.
-You can use getString and other method in the method.
+You can use getString and other methods in the method.
 ```java
 @Config(
     name = "config",